Nicky Lopez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Guardians' 3.79 team ERA ranks fifth among all league pitching staffs.

-- The Guardians surrender the fourth-fewest home runs in baseball (89 total, one per game).

-- The Guardians will send Civale (2-2) to the mound to make his ninth start of the season.
-He is 2-2 with a 2.96 ERA and 35 strikeouts through 45 2/3 innings pitched.
+- Williams gets the start for the Guardians, his fourth of the season.
+He is 0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up three hits.
+- In his last appearance on Monday, the righty went 6 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.

-- The 28-year-old has amassed an ERA of 2.96, with 6.9 strikeouts per nine innings, in eight games this season.
-Opponents have a .224 batting average against him.
+- The 23-year-old has a 3.79 ERA and 5.7 strikeouts per nine innings in three games this season, while giving up a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.